Placer County

 • Apply technical knowledge to solve problems related to the property tax collection system.

-• Analyze property tax and collection-related situations accurately and take effective actions.
+• Analyze property tax and collection-related situations accurately and take effective actions, including negotiating payment plans and enforcing delinquent tax sales.

 • Use modern office equipment, including computer equipment, software, and applications.